tiepdotme/marabesi.com/_drafts/2018-12-02-udacity-progressive-web-apps-notes.md

 To address this issue the service worker API offers methods to control it in a sofisticaded manner.
 Giving to the user the ability to decide when to update the local content with the new one.
-With that we achieve the offline first approach.
-Starting always serving the offline content and checking for updates in the background.
+With that the approach used change, from online first to offline first, starting serving the cached content and checking for updates in the background.

 # Letting the user take control